XerckM/Python-Lexer-and-Parser/README.md

 This project is for learning purposes only.

-(Currently incomplete will add more parts soon)
+(Currently incomplete will add more parts soon...)

-Grammar used for this project:

 The syntax
 ----------